ankandrew/fast-plate-ocr/docs/usage.md

         --reduce-lr-patience 50
     ```

 You will probably want to change the augmentation pipeline to apply to your dataset.
-In order to do this

-Define Albumentations pipeline:
+In order to do this define an Albumentations pipeline:

 ```python
 import albumentations as A